Death from laughter

-Death from laughter is a supposedly extremely rare form of death, usually resulting from either cardiac arrest or asphyxiation, that has itself been caused by a fit of laughter.
-Instances of death by laughter have been recorded from the times of ancient Greece to modern times.
+Death from laughter is a rare form of death, usually resulting from either cardiac arrest or asphyxiation, that has itself been caused by a fit of laughter.
+Though uncommon, death by laughter has been recorded from the times of ancient Greece to modern times.

 Usually, the phrase "dying from laughter" is used as a hyperbole.

 Pathophysiology

-Death may result from several pathologies that deviate from benign laughter.
+Laughter is normally harmless.
+Typically, laughter is controlled by two systems in the brain: an involuntary system that involves the amygdala and a voluntary system that involves the premotor opercular areas.
+However, death may result from several pathologies that deviate from benign laughter.
 Infarction of the pons and the medulla oblongata in the brain may cause the pseudobulbar affect.
 Asphyxiation caused by laughter leads the body to shut down from the lack of oxygen.